 While your main service will remain unit rentals, here are some other avenues to explore if you’re looking to diversify your revenue stream.

-The first thing most self-storage companies do to expand and diversify their revenues streams is offer packaging supplies to their customers such as boxes, locks, bubble wrap, mattress bags etc. These can be displayed and stocked at the entrance of your facility or in your management office.
-Make sure you source high quality supplies, as your reputation and brand depends on how good your actual product is.
+The first thing most self storage companies do to expand and diversify their revenue streams is offer packaging supplies to their customers such as boxes, locks, bubble wrap, mattress bags, etc. These can be displayed and stocked at the entrance of your facility or in your management office.
+Make sure you source high-quality supplies, as your brand’s reputation depends on how good your actual product is.
 You should also be getting the boxes and other supplies printed with your branding which helps build brand awareness in and outside your facility.
-Consider offering packages of a few different sized boxes with tape and bubble wrap included to make it an easy sell.
+Consider offering packages of a few different-sized boxes with tape and bubble wrap included to make it an easy sell.

 Trucks and removal services

 Another logical additional service to include is removal services or truck rentals.
 If living through the pandemic has taught us anything, it’s that a service that gives a stress-free and contact-free experience is something that customers will always gravitate towards.
 There are two main options here: launching your own service or partnering with a local moving service.
 While partnering is generally cheaper, you will be relying on the partner to ensure that the customer experience they provide is in line with your own brand’s customer service levels and you run the risk that if they don’t perform as expected it can be damaging to your business.
 Launching your own service is more expensive, having to include startup costs, vehicle maintenance, and staffing needs.
 But you are able to control all aspects of business, add to your overall brand as a full-service solution and all the revenue stays in-house.
 If you decide to run your own vans and trucks, get them wrapped in your brand with an eye-catching design to get free advertising while they are on the road.